saskuu/RPi-image-utils/README.txt

 Image-check:

-image-check will check the integrity of a standard 'raw' image file.
-Usage is:

-image-check imagefile [W95|Linux]
+Usage: image-check imagefile [W95|Linux]

 where W95 checks the BOOT partition and Linux checks the ROOT partition.
 If neither is specified, Linux is assumed.

+image-check will check the integrity of a standard 'raw' image file.

 image-chroot:

+Usage: image-backup [options] pathto/imagefile -h,--help       This usage description
+-u,--ubuntu     Ubuntu

 image-chroot performs a linux 'chroot' to an image file.
 The current user will be 'root' and the current directory will be '/' in the image file.
 The host's root filesystem will be available at /host-root-fs.
 Use exit or ^D to terminate chroot.
-Usage is:

-image-chroot [imagefile]

 image-compare:

+Usage: image-backup [options] pathto/imagefile -h,--help       This usage description
+-o,--options    Additional rsync options (comma separated) -u,--ubuntu     Ubuntu

 image-compare compares a running Raspbian system to an existing standard 'raw' image file and displays the incremental changes that image-backup would perform if run.
-Usage is:

-image-compare [imagefile]

 image-info:

+Usage: image-backup [options] pathto/imagefile -h,--help       This usage description
+-u,--ubuntu     Ubuntu

 image-info displays information about a standard 'raw' image file.
-Usage is:

-image-info [imagefile]

 image-mount:

-image-mount mounts a standard 'raw' image file to allow it to be read or written as if it were a device.
-Usage is:

-image-mount imagefile mountpoint [W95|Linux]
+Usage: image-mount imagefile mountpoint [W95|Linux]

 where W95 mounts the BOOT partition and Linux mounts the ROOT partition.
 If neither is specified, Linux is assumed.

+image-mount mounts a standard 'raw' image file to allow it to be read or written as if it were a device.

 image-set-partuuid:

+Usage: image-set-partuuid imagefile [ hhhhhhhh-02 | hhhhhhhh-hhhh-hhhh-hhhh-hhhhhhhhhhhh | random ]"

+If no partuuid is specified, the current ROOT partuuid will be displayed.

 image-set-partuuid sets the ROOT partition PARTUUID value of a standard 'raw' image file.
-Usage is:

-image-set-partuuid imagefile [ hhhhhhhh-02 | hhhhhhhh-hhhh-hhhh-hhhh-hhhhhhhhhhhh | random ]"

-If no partuuid is specified, the current ROOT partuuid will be displayed.

 image-shrink:

+Usage: image-shrink imagefile [Additional MB]

+where Additional MB is an optional additional amount of free space to be added.

 image-shrink shrinks a standard 'raw' image file to its smallest possible size (plus an optional additional amount of free space).
-Usage is:

-image-shrink imagefile [Additional MB]

-where Additional MB is an optional additional amount of free space to be added.